-Sabbath breaking was not the only offense in the Old Testament the required immediate discipline.
+Sabbath breaking was not the only offense in the Old Testament that required immediate discipline.
 Adultery (Leviticus 20:10) and blasphemy (Leviticus 24:16) were also offensive sins that required punishment.
-But according to Numbers 15:32, 35, the observance of the seventh-day Sabbath of the creation was obligatory in the wilderness as in the Holy Land (Ex.
-16:27–30), with death as the penalty for its breaking (Ex.
-31:14, 15; 35:2).
+According to Numbers 15:32, 35, the observance of the seventh day Sabbath of creation was obligatory in the wilderness as in the Holy Land (Exodus 16:27–30), with death as the penalty for its breaking.

 In the wilderness, with its warm climate, fires were unnecessary, and were not to be lighted on the Sabbath.
-So the gathering of sticks to make a fire was not needed.
-Therefore, breaking the Sabbath was simply an act of defiance against God’ command (Ex.
-16:23; 35:3).
+So, the gathering of sticks to make a fire was not needed.
+Therefore, collecting wood for fire was breaking the Sabbath.
+This act was simply an act of defiance to God’s command (Exodus 16:23; 35:3).

-The Israelites were without excuse because they heard God’s voice declaring the Ten Commandments from Mount Sinai (Deuteronomy 4:13).
-And they also saw the two stones on which God wrote the Ten Commandments with His own finger that Moses brought down from the mount (Exodus 31:18).
+The Israelites heard God’s voice declaring the Ten Commandments from Mount Sinai (Deuteronomy 4:13).
+And they also saw the two tablets of stones that Moses brought down from the mount on which God wrote the Ten Commandments with His own finger (Exodus 31:18).
 So, to disobey the commandment was considered an open rebellion against the clear will of God.